Zokka97/8-Bit-Computer-Ben-Eater/README.md

 - Researching to gain a deeper understanding of how computers works aside from Ben Eater’s instructions.

 Side Focus:
-- Using GitHub to document my progress on Ben Eater’s 8-bit project.
+- Operate GitHub to document my progress on Ben Eater’s 8-bit project.
 - Understanding how to document projects for futures references.
--
+- Master Obsidian and Multi-Markdown formatting.

 Notes are written primarily for myself as a learning log.

+I will also be using ChatGPT and ProWritingAid to quickly create templates and wording structures